PratikJare/LeetCode/README.md

-LeetCode Interview Problems solved in Python.
+LeetCode Problems solved in Python.